 - A CV with an emphasis relating to the previous work and/or training experience in disaster, emergency response or humanitarian related field, if any.
 If consider relevant and necessary, applicant may include information that has not covered in the application form in his/her CV.

-- Reference Letter(s) should be submitted to attest the candidate’s teaching, influencing and leadership abilities.
+- We may request reference letter(s) from the candidates.
 One to two reference letter(s) for fellowship programme of three or less than three months; two reference letters for fellowship programme of more than three months - at least one must be obtained from his/her supervisor.

-- The Approval / Offer Letter(s) and other supporting documents from the overseas institution(s) that provide information of the training, the on-site arrangements and learning plan of the proposed programme(s).
+- Approval / Offer Letter(s) and other supporting documents from the overseas institution(s) will be required.

 - Copies of supporting documents for proving the applicant’s academic and/or professional qualification.
 For applicants who are not Hong Kong permanent resident, copies of documents should also be provided to support their eligibility to work in Hong Kong.